 What some folks may not appreciate about this Driver is its slow reaction time.
 Furthermore, the headcover may not be included as described.
 When it comes to value, this Driver is an excellent pick.

-If distance isn’t your main goal, but you’re looking for a driver with a low price tag, this driver can’t be beat.
+If distance isn’t your main goal, but you’re looking for a driver with a low price tag, this driver can’t be beaten.

 - It’s so simple and comfy to play with that even the most seasoned gamers enjoy it.